Vecchia Gaussian Processes: on probabilistic and statistical properties: Proofs of the lemmas and theorems in Section and

 \subsection{Proof of Lemma \ref{lem:decentering}}

 \begin{proof}[Proof of Lemma \ref{lem:decentering}] The proof consists of three steps.
 In the first step, we derive a summation formula regarding the RKHS norms of $l(l\le n)$-dimensional marginals of the process $\hat{Z}^{\tau,s}$.
-In the second step, we derive a decomposition for all functions in $\ell^1(\X_n)$ using the difference formula in Lemma \ref{lem:Holder appro}.
-Finally, we combine the previous two steps to finish the proof.\\
+In the second step, we obtain a decomposition for all functions in $ L_1(\X_n)$ using the difference formula in Lemma \ref{lem:Holder appro}.
+Finally, we combine the results of the first two steps to complete the proof.\\

 \textbf{Step 1} Recall the formula for the RKHS of $\hat{Z}^{\tau,s}$ on $\X_n$, see (\ref{f:RKHS decom}).
 For all $l\le n$, letting $\X_l =\{X_1, X_2, \cdots, X_l\}$, we prove that

 For $i=1$, note that $X_1$ has no parents, implying (\ref{eq:Dm induction}) directly.
 Next, we assume that equation (\ref{eq:Dm induction}) holds for $l=1,2, \cdots, l'$ and we show below that it holds also for $l=l'+1$.
 Define the matrix $U\in\mathbb{R}^{(l'+1) \times (l'+1)}$ as